TIBCOSoftware/labs-air/docs-src/content/en/docs/getting-started-aws/Install-the-Infrastructure/index.md

 ## Introduction
 The following steps will guide you through the full infrastructure installation on Amazon Web Services.

+> by installing on AWS, remember there are some usage costs associated to it.

 ## Prerequisites

 #### Prerequisite 1: Docker